FredB30/Feeligrane/CONSTITUTION.md

 ---

-# Article XI — Constitutional Hierarchy
+# Article XI — Normative Hierarchy

 The normative hierarchy of the project is: